Terrykoek/inventory-management-system/README.md

     AWS_REGION=your-aws-region

-    Else, you can conctact me for my AWS credentials (i'm not able to share via github as Github and AWS will stop me)
+    Else, you can conctact me for my AWS credentials which i am happy to share (PS: i'm not able to share via github as Github and AWS will chase me to remove)

 3. Create a DynamoDB table in AWS